 Loren Blanksma – Chairman

 As a fourth generation Montana farmer/rancher, the value of agricultural land conservation has been important to Loren since a young age.
-His paternal great-grandfather homesteaded out of Choteau, MT with his grandfather, eventually moving to the Gallatin Valley and purchasing the farm where he was raised and still operate today.
+His paternal great-grandfather homesteaded out of Choteau, MT, as did his grandfather, eventually moving to the Gallatin Valley and purchasing the farm where he was raised and still operate today.
 His maternal grandfather purchased a farm in Grangeville, ID which still operates today by his maternal relatives.
-His families provided him with a deep history entrenched in agriculture from both parents.
-In the mid-1990’s, while still working full time on the farm, Loren attended Montana State University studying Mechanical Engineering, attaining a lower junior level of education, before deciding his true passion was agriculture.
+His family provided him with a deep history entrenched in agriculture from both parents.
 Loren raises wheat, barley, alfalfa, peas, and commercial black angus on his farm.
 He previously served on the Gallatin County Planning Board as a representative of the Gallatin Conservation District for seven years made him realize the complexities between urban development and agricultural operations.
 Since his time on the Gallatin County Planning Board, ending in 2018, he has been honored to serve as a Supervisor of the Gallatin Conservation District.

 Sherwin Leep – Vice-Chairman